heurist-network/miner-release/README.md

 ```

 The first time that the container starts up will take a long time because it needs to download the model file.
 Models are saved in `$HOME/.cache/heurist` by default.
 You can change the directory by specifying a different one in docker command argument `-v $HOME/.cache/heurist:/data` in `llm-miner-starter.sh`

+## LLM Mining FAQ
+- Q: I rent GPU machine from runpod.io/vast.ai/Akash/io.net, can I run LLM mining?
+(A: No. These environments cannot host Docker containers.
+You must use a bare metal machine or a vGPU environment with Docker support.)
+- Q: Can I run LLM miner on Windows?
+(A: You may set up Docker engine on Windows but it's error-prone.
+We don't recommend running LLM miner on Windows, but you can run Stable Diffusion.
+We may add support for Windows in the future.)
+- Q: Why do I see "Model is not ready.
+Waiting for TGI process to finish loading the model"?
+(A: It takes some time for the TGI service in the Docker container to download and load model files before it starts serving requests.
+And you can use `sudo docker ps` to confirm that the docker is running.)
+- Q: Why do I see "CUDA out of memory error"?
+(A: Use `nvidia-smi` to see available memory.
+Are there any other processes using the GPU?)